jobayerhossain-dev/Naztech-Java-Class-Notes/Day 01 - 27 Aug - Java.md

 ### Identifiers

 All java classes, variables must be identified with unique names.
 These unique names are called identifiers.
-It is recommended to use descriptive names in order to create understandable and maintainable code
+It is recommended to use "descriptive names" for creating "understandable and maintainable" code.

 ### Reserved words or keywords in Java